 To/from Alta Badia:

-from Venice, you need to get to Cortina as explained above.
+from Venice, first you need to get to Cortina as explained above.
+From Cortina:

-- From April 18th to June 18th : there are no buses connecting Cortina with Alta Badia, the only option is to get a taxi from Cortina (ask us for details).
+- From mid April to mid June: there are no buses connecting Cortina with Alta Badia, the only option is to get a taxi from Cortina (ask us for details).

 Cortina Express (www.cortinaexpress.it) operates twice a day from Cortina to Alta Badia, calling at San Cassiano, La Villa, Corvara and Colfosco.

 Dolomiti Bus (www.dolomitibus.it) operates services from Cortina to Passo Falzarego.
 From Passo Falzarego, connections to Alta Badia are available hourly with SAD buses, the last bus operates at 17.55